mimischi/django-docker/README.md

 This repository is used to test a new project layout to develop Django applications within Docker containers.
-To be very fancy, we're also using `Pipfile` instead of `requirements.txt` for our Python dependencies.
+To be very fancy, we're also using `poetry.toml` instead of `requirements.txt` for our Python dependencies.
 Deployment to production is handled by a remote [Dokku](http://dokku.viewdocs.io/dokku/) instance.

 ## Details

-We're using `Alpine Linux` for the base image, to start with a small container size.
-The official Python image `python:alpine3.6` provides the Python interpreter.
-Further we utilize [`pipenv`](https://github.com/kennethreitz/pipenv)) to try a new bleeding-edge approach of Python requirement management.
+We're using `Python 3.7-slim` for the base image as a trade-off of container size and build time.

-**Note: The very first production deploy to Dokku is very slow and non-verbose during dependency installation with pipenv.
-Subsequent deploys are way faster (if python dependencies were not changed).**
+ Further we utilize [`poetry`](https://github.com/python-poetry/poetry) to try out a new approach of Python requirement management.

 ## Features